-Member States are encouraged to use their statements at the meeting in Mexico and other events to promote these key messages.
+Member States are encouraged to promote these messages during the GCM process.

 - In order to reduce irregular migration and achieve safe, orderly and regular migration, it is essential that the GCM, while recognizing the need to mitigate and adapt to climate change and reduce disaster risks, addresses human mobility in the context of disasters and the adverse effects of climate change in its different forms. - Responding to the challenges posed by human mobility in the context of disasters and the adverse effects of climate change calls for the GCM to take an integrated approach that addresses the drivers as well as the consequences and impacts of such movements and highlights the different tools to avert, minimize and respond to them.